-Model 40/40UFL provides a combination of UV and IR sensors, where the IR sensor operates at a wavelength of 2.5-3.0μm.
-It can detect hydrocarbon-based fuel and gas fires, hydroxyl and hydrogen fires, as well as metal and inorganic fires with ultrafast ability to detect fire or an explosion in less than 20msec.
+- Model 40/40L (and LB) provides a combination of UV and IR sensors, where the IR sensor operates at a wavelength of 2.5-3.0μm, and can detect hydrocarbon-based fuel and gas fires, hydroxyl and hydrogen fires, as well as metal and inorganic fires. - Model 40/40L4 (and L4B) is identical to the 40/40L, except that the IR sensor works at a wavelength of 4.5μm and is only suitable for hydrocarbon-based fires.